 A. Select Agents and Toxins - Prior Notification of the BSO/RO Required: Any grant application or contract involving select agents or toxins requires prior notification to the Biological Safety Officer (also designated as the Responsible Official) of the intent of the principal investigator to submit a protocol for use of that biological agent in research.
 (See Section 10.0 of these procedures for further details.)

-B. Dual Use Research of Concern (DURC) - Prior Approval of IBC (IRE) Required:
+B. Dual Use Research of Concern (DURC) and Pathogens with Enhanced Pandemic Potential (PEPP) - Prior Approval of IBC (IRE) Required: